-Level 8 - Beginning
+Level 6 - Beginning

-You tell yourself, “From years of living without contact with other merps, Mort must have gone crazy.
-He has driven himself mad of jealousy since his siblings have become leaders of the 4 worlds and he has accomplished nothing.”
+You tell yourself, “Mort has driven himself mad of jealousy since his siblings have become leaders of the 4 worlds and he has accomplished nothing.
+This would explain his need to have the imals attack the rulens, to destroy the very thing Mort had no power over.

-“Mort must have brainwashed the emols to attack us out of this madness.”
+Level 11 - Beginning

+Narrator: I’m not sure if I mentioned it, but you’re still really really hungry.
+For your sake, I hope you find some food.
+Soon.

 Level 16 - End of Level

 After days of battle, you come across a camp on the shore.
 The embers of the fire still warm, this camp must have been recently abandoned.

 A letter lay next to the fire, you read quickly. “c_relationship, I’ve seen you following me.
 I’m only a small piece of the puzzle.
-The s choose to revolt on their own.
+The imals choose to revolt on their own.
 You can’t stop this revolution. -Mort”

 “Darn, I missed Mort again.
-He must have already traveled to the fire world.”
+He must have already traveled to the ignis world.”
 You follow him find answers.

 World 3